andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

 - `assignment3.msg/Coordinates`: message made of two integers **x** and **y**

-An already-defined message could have also been used, but this new type creation had also been created as an extra exercise, in order to get more acquainted with the ROS environment.<br/>
+A standard message type could have also been used, but this new object creation had also been explited as a quick extra exercise/review, in order to get more acquainted with the ROS environment.<br/>
 <br/>

 The services message types used are:

-- `assignment3.srv/Explore`: a simple [int64](http://docs.ros.org/en/melodic/api/std_msgs/html/msg/Int64.html) input and output service that is used to send (re-)start and stop request to the exploration algorithm
+- `assignment3.srv/Explore`: a simple [int64](http://docs.ros.org/en/melodic/api/std_msgs/html/msg/Int64.html) input and output service that is used to send (re-)start and stop request to the exploration algorithm.<br/>
-- `assignment3.srv/BallService`: used by [dog_fsm.py](scripts/dog_fsm.py) in order to ask for the goal ball's coordinates.
-If the answer (of type Coordintates) is (100, 100), the requested ball is still to be found, i.e. its coordinates are not yet present in the robotic dog's database.
-The server is [ball_server.py](scripts/ball_server.py)<br/>
 <br/>

 Finally, here are the parameters (strictly related to the robotic dog) loaded in the ROS parameter server:

 - `state`: parameter specifying robot current state